marijnh/Eloquent-JavaScript/11_async.md

 by `await`.
 When an `async` function throws an exception, its promise is rejected.
 So that works.

-If you implemented the non-`async` function as outlined above, the way `then` works also automatically causes a failure to end up in the returned promise.
+If you implemented the non-`async` function as outlined earlier, the way `then` works also automatically causes a failure to end up in the returned promise.
 If a request fails, the handler passed to `then` isn't called, and the promise it returns is rejected with the same